NickyROV/Ranger-ROV_2022/README.md

 This repo is to keep track of all my work on Ranger ROV, ranging from design, BOM, program, SID and technicial document.

+This is basically two separate system, ardusub firmware in pixhawk to control the main ROV, and teensy to mini ROV.

 Firmware : ArduSub (ardusub.com) / Px4 (pix4.io and ardupilot.org)

 For QGroundControl (Main ROV unit)